libratbag/libratbag/doc/dbus.rst

         This is the case if the device has SVGs available but not for the given theme.

+    .. js:function:: GetSvgFd(s) → (h)

+        :param s: the theme name
+        :returns: An open file descriptor to the SVG for the given theme

+        Returns an open file descriptor to the SVG for the given theme or an errno on error.
+The theme must be one of :js:attr:`Themes`.

+        The theme **'default'** is guaranteed to be available. ratbagd may return ENOENT if a file doesn't exist.
+        This is the case if the device has SVGs available but not for the given theme.

     .. js:function:: Resync()

         :type: Signal